 Who is at Risk of Shingles?

-To date, experts are not yet a hundred percent sure of what triggers the reactivation of the varicella virus.
+To date, experts on shingles facts are not yet a hundred percent sure of what triggers the reactivation of the varicella virus.
 But, in most cases, shingles affects those who have decreased immunity.
 Older adults whose immune system response declines as they age are more likely to suffer from shingles.
 Educating yourself about shingles facts is especially important if you are advanced in age.

 Exposure to excessive physical and emotional stress is known to increase the risk of a shingles outbreak.
 If you are diagnosed with shingles, it means that your immune system is in a weakened state.